Derrick Ansley: Tennessee

 The following year, he was hired as the defensive coordinator at Tennessee.
 His defense improved from 77th in total defense to 23rd.

 Los Angeles Chargers

 In 2021, he became the defensive backs coach for the Los Angeles Chargers.

 On February 20, 2023, Ansley was promoted from defensive backs coach to defensive coordinator.

 Green Bay Packers

 On March 12, 2024, Ansley was hired by the Green Bay Packers to be their passing game coordinator.

+Dallas Cowboys

+On January 31, 2026, Ansley was hired by the Dallas Cowboys to be serve as the team's defensive backs coach/passing game coordinator.